-Living life with chronic subclinical deficiencies makes us more prone to acquiring diseases and results in poorer health in general.
-Afterall, all the cells that make up our bodies require trace minerals to function optimally; using them to strengthen our immune systems, produce enzymes or proteins, regenerate tissues, contract muscles and so on.
+Living life with chronic subclinical deficiencies makes us more prone to having a weaker immune system and results in poorer health in general.
+Afterall, all the cells that make up our bodies require trace minerals to function optimally; using them to send cellular signals,, produce enzymes or proteins, regenerate tissues, contract muscles and so on.

 Shilajit contains more than 80 trace minerals, all in a balanced ratio and bound together with fulvic acid, making them much easier for us to absorb.